 I provide a warm, professional environment, which allows individual clients and families to explore current issues and concerns.
 I assist clients to learn a variety of tools to incorporate once they leave the office.
 In partnership with the client, we identify your inherent strengths to bring about emotional healing and happiness through the integration of mind, body and spirit.

 I am a Licensed Professional Counselor (LPC) in Colorado and a National Certified Counselor (NCC).
 I received my undergraduate degree from the United States Coast Guard Academy.
 Post Graduate work includes an MBA from Golden Gate University and a MS in Pastoral Counseling from Loyola College in Maryland.
 With 28 years of active duty service in the U.S. Coast Guard, I have a keen understanding of the challenges veterans and their families face.
 While on Active Duty, I performed collateral duties as a Critical Incident Team Member and Peer Counselor and EEO/Civil Rights counselor.
-Additional professional training includes EMDR, Gottman Level I training, Prepare-Enrich certification and Sib-Shops instructor for siblings of special needs children.
+Additional professional training includes EMDR, Gottman Level II training, Prepare-Enrich certification and Sib-Shops instructor for siblings of special needs children.

 My wife, Sue, and I have been married for over 30 years.
-We have raised three grown children and have two grandchildren.
+We have raised three grown children and have three grandchildren.
 We live in Castle Rock, CO with our golden doodle, Lucie, and attend Canyons Community Church.
 As a Colorado native, I love to enjoy the mountains with Sue.
 I like skiing, mountain climbing, fishing, camping and, closer to home, swimming with the Inverness Masters swim team.
 I count it a privilege to assist others to be reconciled to one another and to Christ.
 My counseling practice is an extension of my ministry as described 2 Corinthians 5:18-21.